 companioning others in healing and wholeness Shauna Janz, MA

-Our ancestors are a source of guidance, healing and support.
-They can help tend to our grief, help heal inter-generational traumas, and ensure that our loved ones who have recently died are well and cared for.
-Restoring ancestral connection also allows us to discover more fully our inherited gifts and abilities.
+Our ancient ancestors are a source of guidance, healing and support, even if our recent generations contributed to, or were impacted by, personal and cultural harms.
+The ancient ones can help tend to our grief, help heal inter-generational ancestral traumas, and ensure that our loved ones who have recently died are well and cared for.
+Restoring ancestral connection also allows us to discover and embody more fully our inherited gifts and abilities.
 I provide guidance in ancestral lineage connection and healing.

-I provide a variety of education workshops and group process experiences rooted in trauma-informed practice and resiliency-awareness to organizations, businesses and communities who would like to better support healing and connection through difficult transitions and loss.
-I am also a facilitator with BC Bereavement Helpline and deliver trainings on supporting folks bereaved by homicide, suicide and overdose deaths.
+I provide a variety of education workshops and group process experiences rooted in trauma-aware practice and resiliency to organizations, businesses and communities who would like to better support healing and connection through difficult transitions and loss.
+I am also a facilitator with BC Bereavement Helpline and deliver trainings on supporting folks bereaved by homicide, suicide and substance-related deaths.

 I am grateful to live and work on the unceded ancestral lands of the Coast Salish Lekwungen-speaking people.